Dajamante/avr-car/README.md

 1. Install avrdude.
 2. Modify the executable flash_it.sh.
 It contains those lines:
 ```
+# set -e is a bash command that will prevent your board to be flashed if an error is returned by cargo.
-cargo +nightly build
+set -e cargo +nightly build

-flash on the board with: (with your usb serial and your own elf file)
+# flash on the board with avrdude (with your usb serial and your own elf file)
+# get your USB with ls /dev/tty* | grep usb
 avrdude -p atmega328p -c arduino -P /dev/tty.usbserial-14430 -U flash:w:target/avr-atmega328p/debug/avr-example.elf:e
 screen /dev/tty.usbserial-14430 57600, if you want to show on the console, if not this can be deleted.

+# see the console with:
+# 57600 is the baud rate
+screen /dev/tty.usbserial-14430 57600
 ```
 3. you can now run ./flash_it.sh and have the car running (hopefully).

-TODO:
+TODO:~

 - find the cause of the bug 🐛!

-- Continue to organise in structs/Rusty style (the wheels could be passed in a single struct)
+- ~~Continue to organise in structs/Rusty style (the wheels could be passed in a single struct)~~

 - ~~Implement PWM for servo motors~~

 - It would not hurt to re-solder the cables (some done)

-- move Sensor unit in sensor:: namespace
+- ~~move Sensor unit in sensor:: namespace~~

-- destructure wheels
+- ~~destructure wheels~~

-- make a `set e` for the flash.sh file
+- ~~make a `set e` for the flash.sh file~~

 <img src="here_comes_tiger_3.gif" width="400" />